Saikumar060211/VLSI-LAB-EXP-3/README.md

 **APPARATUS REQUIRED:**

-vivado software.
+vivado2023.3.

 **PROCEDURE:**
-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+STEP:1  Start  the vivado2023.3.navigator, Select and Name the New project.

 STEP:2  Select the device family, device, package and speed.